cspannos/plasma-roundup/draft-plasma-article.md

 In August 2017, Plasma creators Joseph Poon and Vitalik Buterin [proposed this framework](https://plasma.io/plasma.pdf) for scaling Ethereum transaction throughput to a "significant amount of state updates per second," potentially more than Paypal, Visa or other widely used merchant service providers.

-Aside from promising comparable, if not more, transactions per second Plasma stakes its security in the value of Ethereum’s decentralized mainchain rather than in a centralized merchant service.
+Aside from offering comparable, if not more, transactions per second Plasma stakes its security in the value of Ethereum’s decentralized mainchain rather than in a centralized merchant service.

 The promise of Plasma lays in its potential to help scale blockchain technology by processing a substantial amount of decentralized financial applications worldwide.